 Reluctance to run, fetch, or play.

 What’s a responsible pet parent to do?

 If you notice any of these signs, bring your pet in for an exam.
 Arthritis affects both dogs and cats.
 I’ve examined enough joints in 32 years that I can get a pretty good idea if arthritis is affecting joints just with a “hands on” exam.
-Radiographs can also help us determine exactly how severe the disease is, especially when hips are involved.
+Radiographs (x-rays) can also help us determine exactly how severe the disease is, especially when hips are involved.